 The special servicer or the master servicer, as applicable, will be required to notify the trustee and the certificate administrator among others, of any modification, waiver or amendment of any term of an underlying mortgage loan and must deliver to the custodian (with a copy to the master servicer) for deposit in the related mortgage file an original counterpart of the agreement related to such modification, waiver or amendment, promptly following the execution of any such modification, waiver or amendment (and, in any event, within 30 Business Days).
+In accordance with the Pooling and Servicing Agreement, the master servicer or the special servicer, as applicable, is required to promptly notify the Rating Agencies of any modification, waiver or amendment of any term of any Significant Loan.
 Copies of each agreement whereby any such modification, waiver or amendment of any term of any underlying mortgage loan is effected are required to be available for review during normal business hours, upon prior request, at the offices of the master servicer or the special servicer, as applicable.
 However, no such notice will be required with respect to any waiver of Default Interest or late payment charges and any such waiver need not be in writing.
+Neither the master servicer nor the special servicer will have any liability with regard to the 17g-5 information provider's failure to post information provided by the master servicer or the special servicer in accordance with the terms of the Pooling and Servicing Agreement or for any malfunction or disabling of the 17g-5 information provider's website.